-Have you noticed something new in Shedd’s Oceans gallery?
-A towering projection of gently swaying fronds frames our latest exhibit, the Kelp Forest.
+A towering projection of gently swaying fronds frames the stunning Kelp Forest exhibit in Shedd's Oceans gallery.
 This diverse and light-filled habitat, alive with leopard sharks, jack mackerels and garibaldis, is an example of the kelp forests that grow along the Pacific coast from southern Alaska to Baja California, Mexico.

 Kelp are brown macroalgae, rather than plants, and grow to about 100 feet tall in shallow, rocky coastal waters where the light can stream down to support them.
-Kelp forests are among the most productive ecosystems on Earth, supporting a wide variety of species, and Shedd’s new habitat is no exception.
+Kelp forests are among the most productive ecosystems on Earth, supporting a wide variety of species.

 The Kelp Forest is also home to horn sharks.
 They’re easy to recognize by their short, blunt heads and the spines in front of each dorsal fin, which look a little like horns.
 These bottom-feeders have powerful jaws for crushing prey like sea urchins and crabs.